wouterds/wouterdeschuyter.be-legacy/README.md

 Source code of my personal website, [wouterdeschuyter.be](http://wouterdeschuyter.be).
 Open-source on Github.
 Yolo.

+#### :construction: Work in progress! :construction:

+Started on *23th of September 2017*.

+Builds are auto deployed on push to [staging.wouterdeschuyter.be](http://staging.wouterdeschuyter.be).

 ## Setup

 Add an entry to your `/etc/hosts` file: